oceana1129/RPG-Text-Adventure-Game/README.md

 WELCOME TO THE TEXT RPG GAME
 ✦ . ⁺ . ✦ . ⁺ . ✦

-## General Information

-### Introduction
+## Introduction

 Hello, and welcome to the Text Adventure RPG!
-This is a role-playing game, based on the Pathfinder 2e rule system, where you assume the role of an adventurer uncovering the secrets of a dungeon.
+This is a role-playing game based on the Pathfinder 2e rule system, where you assume the role of an adventurer uncovering the secrets of a dungeon.

+This is a terminal-based RPG inspired by the Pathfinder 2e tabletop system.
+Players explore a dungeon, solve puzzles, battle enemies, and make choices through text-based commands, with gameplay driven by dice rolls, character classes, and dynamic encounters.

+## How It's Made:

+**Tech used:** Python

+This project was built from the ground up in Python as an input-driven adventure game inspired by tabletop role-playing mechanics.
+Players create a character by choosing from multiple classes, each with unique abilities, combat styles, and statistics.
+The game features an exploration system where player actions, puzzles, hazards, and encounters are resolved through Pathfinder 2e-inspired dice mechanics, including critical successes and failures.
+Combat includes health, mana, cooldowns, inventory management, and varied enemy behaviors, while a room-based navigation system allows players to progress through the dungeon based on their choices and outcomes.

 ### Key Features